What is the 5GHz frequency?

 Outdoor 5GHz antennas can be utilized for effective Outdoor point to point links.
 This is because they are permitted to utilize output power of up to 4 watts.
 5GHz outdoor antennas usually possess high effective gain which can be harnessed by a directional antenna for long-distance transmission.
 It copes with scatter and reflection better than 2.4 GHz meaning it can work in situations where non-line-of-sight propagation is relied on.

-Here are some notable types of 5GHz antenna:
+Notable types of 5GHz antenna:

 [A] 5 GHz horn antenna: These antennas feature a horn-like wave guide that directs the radio waves.
 They are popular for use at frequencies above 1 GHz.
 They possess moderate directivity, broad bandwidth, and low Standing Wave Ratio, making them complementary for 5GHz transmission.
 A horn antenna or microwave.